Interview with Priest Gustavo Riveiro D'Angelo

 How have social and technological changes influenced the way religious tourism is organized and participated in?
 What strategies is the Church implementing to bring tourism closer to the new generations?

 In the world of youth, there is a growing desire to experience pilgrimage.
-Tourism continues to be a human passion: that impulse to travel, to get to know new realities, to leave one's own environment, to open one's mind, to understand and to dialogue.
+Travel continues to be a human passion: that impulse to get to know new realities, to leave one's own environment, to open one's mind, to understand and to dialogue.
 It is a path to peace and encounter between peoples.
 In young people, this sensitivity is especially noticeable.
 I know parishes where young people spend the whole summer traveling, either in camps or on trips to different places, and they come back enriched.

 It is important to pay attention to this growing interest of young people in tourism and pilgrimage.
 Often, while there is a certain caution towards the religious message, there is no caution towards the cultural heritage.
 Culture, art and beauty, when explained in their religious context and meaning, can open the hearts of many to faith.
-Those first steps, guided by an appreciation of cultural heritage, can be the beginning of a journey towards faith.
+These first steps, guided by an appreciation of cultural heritage, can be the beginning of a journey toward faith.

 What is your vision of tourism as a tool for interreligious dialogue?